-Figure 15: illustrative example of how the raw data will appear in the first RTD (top), with the 3 detector frames spliced together.
+Figure 19: illustrative example of how the raw data appears in the first RTD (top), with the 3 detector frames spliced together.
 Below is shown a zoom of one part of this, in which it is possible to distinguish individual slitlets from the IFUs, the OH lines, and the spectral traces of 1 or 2 objects.
 Note that no curvature has been included in this example; the actual curvature will be small.

-The second RTD will show the reconstructed images.
-There will be a button so that the user can choose between seeing these images in a grid (Figure 16) or in their actual location within the patrol field (Figure 17).
+The second RTD shows the reconstructed images.
+There is a button so that the user can choose between seeing these images in a grid (Figure 20) or in their actual location within the patrol field (Figure 21).

-Doc No: VLT-MAN-KMO-146611-007 Version: 2.4 Author R. Davies, A. Agudo Berbel , N. Förster Schreiber, Date: 11.07.2012
+Doc No: VLT-MAN-KMO-146611-007 Version: 2.12 Author A. Agudo Berbel, E. Wiezorrek, R. Davies, N. Förster Schreiber, Date: 05.03.2014

-Figure 16: reconstructed images from the 24 IFUs displayed in a 5×5 grid format.
+Figure 20: reconstructed images from the 24 IFUs displayed in a $5 \times 5$ grid format.
 This allows one to see immediately and easily what each IFU is looking at.

-Each sub-image of the grid-format will be 14×14 pixels.
-Since a spacing of 1 pixel is included between each sub-image, the whole montage will be 76×76 pixels.
+Each sub-image of the grid-format will be $14 \times 14$ pixels.
+Since a spacing of 1 pixel is included between each sub-image, the whole montage will be $76 \times 76$ pixels.
 Any sub-images which are not reconstructed (e.g. during acquisition, typically only a few IFUs will be used) will be left blank.
 Thus the position of a sub-image for a particular IFU will always be the same, regardless of how many are reconstructed.

 The patrol field format will cover 7.2arcmin (plus some extra blank space) at a sampling of 0.2" which matches that of the individual reconstructed images.
-Thus it will be 2200×2200 pixels.
+Thus it will be $2200 \times 2200$ pixels.
 The sub-images will be inserted at the nearest integer position to their actual locations.
 This is done to avoid the necessity of resampling the reconstructed images, and because this accuracy (i.e. to half a pixel, or 0.1") is sufficient for the purpose of this format.